FAQs

 Any new guitars are warranted by the manufacturers.
 Each manufacturer specifies the warranty for their guitars.
 While we are not warranty service providers, we can help facilitate smaller repairs or replacements from the makers as necessary.

 We offer a 7 day "no questions asked" return.
 As long as the guitar isn’t damaged, we will offer a full refund.
 Full store credit is available within 21 days of purchase.
+You’ll also need the receipt or proof of purchase.

 Effects or accessories (cables, unused strings, capos, etc.) can be returned for refund or exchanged within 7 days of purchase date.